a1trl9/clk/prob.md

 - What is one-way ANOVA?
     - Two-levels of treatments -> t-test.
-    - difference between linear regression when considering significance.
+    - Difference between linear regression when considering significance.
 - What is multi-way ANOVA?
     - Randomized block design.